m-ewa/FlickrApp/README.md

 # Flickr Cat App

 This is a Kotlin-based Android application that fetches and displays cat images from Flickr's public feed.
-The application uses the Flickr API, Room for local data persistence, and follows the repository pattern for data management.
 The application fetches data from the API and stores it in a local database, making it available even when the network is not accessible.

 ## Architecture